chrisallenlane/watchtower/README.md

 Frequently Asked Questions
 --------------------------
-**When I generate the same report multiple times, the order in which each signature appears often changes changes.
-What gives?**
+**When I generate the same report multiple times, the order in which each signature appears often changes.
+Why?**

 This is happening because you're running Ruby 1.8.
-In Ruby 1.8, hashes were definitionally un-ordered, and thus the ordering of the hashes in the signatures file is not guaranteed to be respected.
+In Ruby 1.8, hashes were definitionally un-ordered, and thus the ordering of the signatures file is not guaranteed to be respected.

 I currently don't plan to fix this, because this issue does not exist in Ruby 1.9.

-**When I scan a remote website, there seems to be a lot of duplicated content in the report.
-What's happening?**
+**When I scan a remote website, there seems to be a lot of duplicated content in the report.**

-This can happen on websites whereby a single item of content is accessible via more than one URL.
-(This is very common on blogs, for example, where a each page may be accessible individually, on a category page, in an archive, etc.)
+This can happen on websites where each page is accessible at more than one URL.
+(This is common on blogs, for example, where each page may be accessible individually, on a category page, in an archive, etc.)

-Currently there is no good workaround to this problem (other than scanning locally, if possible), but I plan to take a crack at fixing this in the future.
+Currently there is no good workaround to this problem (other than to scan locally, if possible), but I plan to take a crack at fixing this in the future.

 Contributing